nervous-energy/wardrobe-vpn-cli/README.md

 # WardrobeVPN (free edition) - Assemble your own VPN

+Wardrobe is the free and open source pre-cursor of Ceres VPN [https://cereslabs.org](https://cereslabs.org), a GUI tool that enables you to deploy your own WireGuard VPN server.

 ## BLUF / TL;DR:
 This is a CLI tool that lets you provision a WireGuard VPN server on DigitalOcean.